Preparing you for the awe and wonder of a

 I SAW A TOTAL ECLIPSE ONCE.
 IT WAS BORING.

-I would seriously doubt that you were in the path of totality if you were bored.
-Many people are mistaken about this.
-You can easily check by researching the date and looking at the path of totality—if you were not in the path, you didn’t see totality.
+Many people have seen a partial solar eclipse, but fewer have experienced totality.
+You can quickly check by researching the date and looking at the path of totality—if you were not in the path, you didn’t see totality.

 WHERE CAN I SEE THE NEXT TOTAL SOLAR ECLIPSE?